EU residence permit (P-EU)

 You can only apply for an EU residence permit when you are in Finland

-If you submit your application abroad, your application will be processed as an application for a first residence permit.
-The application will be subject to a processing fee for a first permit.
+If you submit your application abroad, you will not be granted an EU residence permit.
+If you submit your application abroad, your application will be processed as an application for a first residence permit and the application will be subject to a processing fee for a first permit.

-Apply for an EU residence permit before your previous residence permit expires.
-Please reserve some time for the processing of your application and your visit to a service point of the Finnish Immigration Service.
-Do not apply for an EU residence permit before you have spent the required five years in Finland without interruption.
+When you apply for an EU residence permit, you must have a valid continuous or permanent residence permit.
+Do not apply for the EU residence permit before you have spent the required five years in Finland without interruption.

-If you apply for an EU residence permit after your previous residence permit has expired, you cannot get an EU residence permit.
-In such a case, you may however apply for a new extended permit.
+You cannot get an EU residence permit if you apply for it after your previous residence permit has expired.
+In such a case, you may apply for a new extended permit instead.

 Right to work